Machine Learning Solutions – FPGA Based Accelerated AI

 The xDNN inference processor is a generic CNN engine that supports a wide variety of standard CNN networks.
 The xDNN engine integrates into popular ML frameworks such as Caffe, MxNet, and TensorFlow through the Xilinx xfDNN software stack.

 Intel AI toolkit

 Intel® has released a development tool that allows effective execution of a neural network model from several deep learning training frameworks on any Intel AI HW engine, including FPGAs.
 Intel’s free Open Visual Inference & Neural Network Optimization (OpenVINO™) toolkit can convert and optimize a TensorFlow™, MXNet, or Caffe model for use with any Intel standard HW targets and accelerators.
 Developers can also execute the same DNN model across several Intel targets and accelerators (e.g., CPU, CPU with integrated graphics, Movidius, and FPGA) by converting with OpenVINO, experimenting for the best fit in terms of cost and performance on the actual hardware.

 Artificial Intelligence and Machine Learning are rapidly evolving technologies with an increasing demand for acceleration.
 With FPGAs from Xilinx and Intel supporting toolchains for AI (ML/DL) acceleration, we are looking into a future where FPGAs are going to be the sought-after option for implementing AI applications.
-Machine vision, Autonomous Drive, Driver Assist and Data center are among the applications that gain to benefit from the rapid deployment capabilities of an FPGA based AI systems.
+Machine vision, Autonomous Drive, Driver Assist and Data center are among the applications that gain to benefit from the rapid deployment capabilities of an digital signal processing with field programmable gate arrays based AI systems.

 By, Rajesh Chakkingal, Associate Vice President – VLSI